The Sarn farmers

 Powys CC logo

-We've worked with the Council for two years to develop new planning guidance on "Rural Enterprise Dwellings".
-This new guidance aims to help small-scale veg farmers who need a home on the land they are working.
+We worked with the Council for two years to develop new planning guidance on "Rural Enterprise Dwellings".
+This new guidance helps small-scale veg farmers who need a home on the land they are working.

 Read the planning guidance